t-p/PiCluster/README.md

     └── music/             # Music library (manual/future automation)
 ```

-For more details on storage and shared PVCs, see [downloads-storage/README.md](apps/downloads-storage/README.md).
+For details on NFS setup, the provisioner, and how to create PVCs, see the [Storage Configuration (NFS)](#storage-configuration-nfs) section.

 ### Network Configuration